FNTwin/BayGPGO/README.md

 Easy to use it with a shell procedure!
 Load the data and just .suggest_location() to get the next points of your experiment!

-# Multi Objective
+# Multi-objective
-Right now the package contains an implementation of the NSGAII genetic solver that allows to solve multi objective problems.
-It has also an early version of a Multi Objective Bayesian optimization that uses the NSGAII and optimize the Acquisition function EI or the mean function of the GP.
-It will follow a more precise implementation of the Hypervolume improvement.
+The package contains an implementation of the NSGAII genetic solver that allows to solve multi objective problems.
+It has also an early version of a Multi-objective Bayesian optimization that uses the NSGAII and optimize the Acquisition function EI (or whatever acquisition function you choose) or the mean function of the GP.
+It will follow a more precise implementation of the maximization of Hypervolume improvement for batch processing.

 <a href="https://ibb.co/MhC92Yc"><img src="https://i.ibb.co/7z1bYwn/pareto.png" alt="pareto" border="0"></a>

-# TODO
--Load data routines

--Good code practice maybe

--Easy routines for LAMMPS (at least DPD and BD)